mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 Jan 14 14:51:30 work-dell-1 yubikey-agent[21389]: 2025/01/14 14:51:30 agent 11: could not reach YubiKey: connecting to smart card: the smart card cannot be accessed because of other connections outstanding
 ```

+GNOME Settings Daemon (GSD) is one of the components of the GNOME Desktop environment.
+GSD has
+several plugins, and one of the plugins is `org.gnome.SettingsDaemon.Smartcard`.
+This plugin runs
+the program `gsd_smartcard` which opens a connection to the YubiKey.

 To see whether `gsd_smartcard` is the root cause of this error, you can use `lsof` and see the users
-of the PCSCD socket as described
+of the `pcscd` socket as described
 [here](https://github.com/FiloSottile/yubikey-agent/issues/111#issuecomment-2478402886):

 ``` shell